-brands have their own local sales organisations.
+H&M has a multi-brand matrix organisation with well-defined brands: H&M, COS, & Other Stories, Monki, Weekday, H&M HOME, ARKET and Afound.
+Each brand has its own organisation and managing director, and all the brands have their own local sales organisations.
 Centrally, there are also a number of group functions that support each brand in order to capitalise on the benefits within these shared areas, so that each brand and country works purposefully according to central policies and guidelines.
-The CEO is responsible for day-to-day management of H&M and appoints the members of the executive management team, which is made up of the CEO plus nine others - six of whom are women.
-The executive management team is made up of the CEO, CFO, the two people with responsibility for the H&M brand, the head of New Business (which includes COS, & Other Stories, Monki, Weekday, ARKET and Afound), the heads of the group functions for Business Development, HR, Sustainability and Communications, and the COO, who has responsibility for the functions Advanced Analytics & AI, Expansion, IT, Logistics, Production and Insights & Analytics.
-Those responsible for the other group functions are appointed by the CFO.
+The CEO is responsible for day-to-day management of the group and appoints the members of the executive management team, which is made up of the CEO plus 14 others.
+The executive management team is made up of six women and nine men, and comprises the CEO, the CFO, the two people with responsibility for the H&M brand, the person with responsibility for Portfolio Brands (which include COS, & Other Stories, Monki, Weekday and ARKET), the person with responsibility for Business Ventures (which include Afound and Treadler), the two people with responsibility for Business Tech, and the heads of the following group functions: Expansion, Strategy & Transformation, Human Resources, Sustainability, Supply Chain, Communications and The Laboratory.
+Those responsible for other group functions are appointed by the CFO.
 The matrix organisation provides a good combination of central and local perspectives on leadership and entrepreneurship.

-The local sales organisations are responsible for daily retail operations in their country, giving them a collective responsibility for all the support functions in their country working according to instructions from the central group functions.
+The regional and local sales organisations are responsible for daily retail operations in their region and country, giving them a collective responsibility for all the regional and local support functions whose work is based on instructions from the central group functions.